Hasialis9633/freeCodeCamp/client/src/pages/learn/full-stack-developer/quiz-graphs-and-trees/index.md

 ## Introduction to the Graphs and Trees Quiz

-Test what you've learned in this quiz on Graphs and Trees.
+This page is for the Graphs and Trees Quiz